eucp-project/atlas/README.md

 ## Contributing

-This section demonstrates instructions for adding maps to Atlas.
+The atlas is created with [Nuxt.js](https://nuxtjs.org/docs/get-started/installation).
+This section provides instructions for adding maps to Atlas.

 1. Create a local build of the application